dpanic/dpanic/README.md

 # Hi there 👋

-I am <b>Senior Software Engineer</b> with a background as a <b>Site Reliability Engineer</b> and <b>Senior Security Engineer</b>.
+I am <b>Site Reliability Engineer</b> with a background as an <b>Senior Security Engineer</b>.
 Interested in deep diving into data for identifying patterns.
 Precisely solving complex problems.
 I create applications, packages and libraries using [Go](https://github.com/golang/go).

 ![Metrics](/github-metrics.svg)